sgmurphy/wordpress-plugins/sg-security/readme.txt

 1. Go to Plugins -> Installed Plugins and click the 'Activate' link under the WordPress Security Optimizer by SiteGround listing

 == Changelog ==

+= Version 1.5.0 =
+Release Date: May 23rd, 2024

+* Improved support for PHP 8.2 and 8.3.
+* Improved plugin configuration.

 = Version 1.4.13 =